aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 #### 1. CAPI management

-Cluster API (CAPI) management will orchestrate the creation of the target cluster on the Nutanix environment.
+Cluster API (CAPI) management will orchestrate the creation of the target cluster in the Nutanix environment.

 ```
 Creating new workload cluster